sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure gitserver replica count

+**Note:** If you're creating a new cluster and would like to change `gitserver`'s replica count, do so _before_ running `./kubectl-apply-all.sh` for the first time.
+Changing this after the cluster configuration has been applied will require manually resizing the `indexed-search` volume.

+Increasing the number of `gitserver` replicas can improve performance when your instance contains a large number of repositories.
 Repository clones are consistently striped across all `gitserver` replicas.
 Other services need to be aware of how many `gitserver` replicas exist so they can resolve an individual repo.

 To change the number of `gitserver` replicas:

 1. Update the `replicas` field in [gitserver.StatefulSet.yaml](../base/gitserver/gitserver.StatefulSet.yaml).
-2. Update the `SRC_GIT_SERVERS` environment variable in all services to reflect the number of replicas.
+1. Update the `SRC_GIT_SERVERS` environment variable in all services to reflect the number of replicas.

-   For example, if there are 2 gitservers then `SRC_GIT_SERVERS` should have the value `gitserver-0.gitserver:3178 gitserver-1.gitserver:3178`.
+   For example, if there are 2 gitservers then `SRC_GIT_SERVERS` should have the value `gitserver-0.gitserver:3178 gitserver-1.gitserver:3178`:

    ```yaml
    - env: